useidel/signal-desktop-fedora/README.md

 It basically follows the instructions from [How to compile Signal-Desktop for Fedora](https://github.com/michelamarie/fedora-signal/wiki/How-to-compile-Signal-Desktop-for-Fedora) but skips the installation of nvm (node Version Manager) and some follow-up steps because installs the needed npm version an external repo (see below).
 Also, it does not replace "deb" by "rpm" in the package.json file since this is not needed either.

-The current build requires internet access and the additional repo https://rpm.nodesource.com/pub_16.x/fc/$releasever/$basearch

-It is worth matching the version from nodesource with the one shipped by the fedora distribution.

 ---

 #### Might be worth checking out too ...